Skip to content

 The functions LLMMap and LLMQA support the passing of an options argument.
 This will constrain the output of the functions to only values appearing in the passed ValueArray.

-WHERE {{
+SELECT {{

 LLMMap(

-'What is the sentiment of this post?',
+'What is the sentiment of this text?',

 Functions